 We visited the San Blas Islands in February 2020, one month before the global pandemic was announced.
-Before you travel to Panama, review safety guidelines here and research your country’s travel requirements.
+Keep this in mind when making reservations, as some things might have changed.
 This blog post shares travel tips about how to get to San Blas Islands from Panama City, Panama.

 How to get to San Blas Islands, Panama

 The San Blas Islands are one of Panama’s greatest treasures.
 You will not find all-inclusive resorts with huge swimming pools here.
 Nor will you find mega cruise ships or mass tourism infrastructure.
 And that’s precisely what makes these palm tree islands so special.

 These remote tropical islands, located on Panama’s Caribbean coast, are well-protected by the indigenous Kuna people (also spelled Guna).
 Because of this, travel to San Blas Islands is not easy.

 When we made the decision to travel to Panama, we could not find firsthand information about how to get to San Blas Islands from Panama City.
 Aside from tour operators selling day trips to San Blas Islands, most of the content we found was about San Blas Islands sailing trips or catamaran tours.

 The sailing tours look incredible.
 However, our plan was to spend a few nights on a remote Caribbean island without the luxuries you’d find at a typical hotel or resort.
 So, we thought we’d share our experience traveling to the San Blas Islands from Panama City.

-Our San Blas Islands trip did not exactly go according to plan – find out what happened here.
+Our San Blas Islands trip did not go according to plan – find out what happened here.

 Should you book a tour to San Blas Islands?

 We recommend you join a tour that organizes your transportation from Panama City to San Blas Islands.
 When you factor in the cost of renting a vehicle, insurance, fuel, overnight parking and boat transportation from Carti to the islands, it makes sense to join an organized tour.